 To be eligible for this program, you must be a US citizen or permanent resident currently in your sophomore year in college.
 You do not need to be in a business or business-related major to apply to the program.
 STEAM (science, technology, engineering, art, and math) majors are encouraged.
 Competitive applicants will have a 3.0 cumulative GPA or higher.

-This program aims to increase the breadth of backgrounds and perspectives in the Stanford community by bringing your voice to the GSB.
+This program aims to increase the breadth of backgrounds and perspectives in the Stanford community by bringing your voice to Stanford GSB.
 If you would add diversity broadly defined to the business school and business communities, you are particularly encouraged to apply.
 This includes, but is not limited to:

 - African American, Hispanic American, Native American, and LGBTQ students